 Chapter 13 - They Don't Expect Immediate Results

 Conclusion: Maintaining Mental Strength

-Best Quotes from 13 Things Mentally Strong People Don’t Do
+What are good quotes from 13 Things Mentally Strong People Don't Do?

 "Retaining your power is about being confident in who you are and the choices you make, despite the people around you and the circumstances you’re in"

 "We do not heal the past by dwelling there; we heal the past by living fully in the present."

 "When we hate our enemies, we are giving them power over us: power over our sleep, our appetites, our blood pressure, our health, and our happiness."

 "When you learn to let go of the details you can’t control, the amount of time and energy you’ll be able to devote to the things you can control will give you the ability to accomplish incredible feats."